Accurate color representation

 Allow experts, committees, curators or restorers to explore the work on a screen, to move and tilt it as if they had it in their own hands, even from a distance.

 Also allows to compare very precisely different paintings from the same artist.

 Visible light corresponds to the spectrum sensitive to the human eyes, i.e from 380nm to 750nm, and which covers all the colors.

 The topographic view is not extracted from a spectral band but rather from a group of light orientations.
-It recreates a shading based on the topography of the surface to give a good impression of the 3D on the surface of the work.
+It produces a shading based only on the topography of the surface to give a good impression of the 3D of the surface of the work.